 Development is more about the individual – making him or her more efficient at a job or capable of facing different responsibilities and challenges.
 Development concentrates on the broader skills that are applicable to a wider variety of situations, such as thinking creatively, decision-making and managing people.
 In short, training is typically linked to a particular subject matter and is applicable to that subject only, while development is based on growing broader skills which can be used in many situations.

 Harrods employees come from diverse backgrounds and different nationalities.
 They have differing levels of competency, education and experience.
 Harrods offers comprehensive Learning & Development opportunities.
 These opportunities are offered at a variety of levels to suit the needs of all Harrods employees.
 These range from workshops for Sales Associates and Warehouse Operatives to developmental programmes for senior managers.

 Amber is a Harrods Retail Manager who started as a Sales Associate at Harrods through an online application.
-Harrods has created a web site [url removed, login to view] to enable candidates to apply for roles easily.
+Harrods has created a web site [login to view URL] to enable candidates to apply for roles easily.

 ‘I wasn’t sure I would get the job but it seemed a really challenging role and I was keen to try.
 I had only a little background in retail and none at all in the luxury retail market.
 Mostly I had been working in the hospitality sector.’
 Amber

 However, Harrods Learning and Development ensured Amber acquired the skills she needed to carry out her role.
 Development at Harrods is linked to the company’s Business Competencies which fall under four headings: Working at Harrods, Your Impact on Others, Making Things Happen, Focus on Improvements.